 Understanding Coral Bleaching

-In order to understand the severity of these events, it is important to understand what coral bleaching entails.
-Coral reefs are made up of billions of coral polyps — living creatures that depend on a symbiotic relationship with algae-like organisms called zooxanthellae.
-The zooxanthellae are afforded protection by the coral polyps’ hard outer shell, and in turn they provide the reef with nutrients and oxygen generated through photosynthesis.
+In order to understand the severity of the 2016 and 2017 bleaching events, it is important to understand what coral bleaching entails.
+Coral reefs are made up of billions of coral polyps: living creatures that depend on a symbiotic relationship with algae-like organisms called zooxanthellae.
+The zooxanthellae are protected by the coral polyps’ hard outer shell, and in turn they provide the reef with nutrients and oxygen generated through photosynthesis.
 The zooxanthellae also give the coral its bright color.
 When the corals become stressed, they expel the zooxanthellae, giving them a bleached white appearance.

 The primary cause of coral bleaching on the Great Barrier Reef is global warming.
 Greenhouse gases emitted by the burning of fossil fuels (both in Australia and internationally) have been accumulating since the dawn of the Industrial Revolution.
 These gases cause heat generated by the sun to become trapped within the Earth’s atmosphere, raising temperatures both on land and in oceans all over the world.
 As the temperatures rise, so coral polyps like those that make up the Great Barrier Reef become increasingly stressed, ultimately causing them to expel their zooxanthellae.